- Eric Castel was a comic book hero who starred for Barcelona and PSG

 "On the other hand, this move was a little disappointing.
 Everybody wondered, could his relationship with the 'Pablitos' continue?"

-Castel's transfer came back to haunt the fictional Barca team in edition eight after he powered PSG to victory in the CEVA Cup, a made up European competition, beating the Catalan club in the final.
+Castel's transfer came back to haunt the fictional Barca team in edition eight after he powered PSG to victory in the CEVA Cup, a fictional European competition, beating the Catalan club in the final.

 Castel fans were outraged.
 The character had never won the CEVA Cup with Barca and now he had extinguished his former club's hopes.

-"The whole affair led to outrage among followers of the series, who were devastated by Raymond Reding and Françoise Hugues' decision to transfer Eric Castel to Paris Saint-Germain," said Barca's official website.
+"The whole affair led to outrage among followers of the series, who were devastated by Reding and Hugues' decision to transfer Castel to Paris Saint-Germain," said Barca's official website.